Saudii81/Flexisaf_Internship/README.md

 ---

-## 📌 Internship Task 3
+## 📌 Module 2 Task 3
-Internship Task 3 – Data Analysis Using Python (NumPy & Pandas) In this task, I analyzed a small publicly available dataset (the Iris dataset) using Python’s Pandas and NumPy libraries.
+Task 3 – Data Analysis Using Python (NumPy & Pandas) In this task, I analyzed a small publicly available dataset (the Iris dataset) using Python’s Pandas and NumPy libraries.
 The analysis involved two major steps:

 - **Data Exploration:**